workframers/artemis/doc/08_the_network_chain.md

 # The Network Chain

-All Artemis queries require a client and all clients require a network chain.
-Here's what a network chain is and how you use it.
+We described the store that you pass to create an Artemis client in the last topic.
+You might recall, however, that we've also been passing a `:network-chain` option.
+This topic will cover what these are, how they're used, and how you can create your own network chains.

 When you call `query!` or `mutate!`, Artemis uses a chain of steps that let you configure your network requests.
 We call it a "network chain", and it's made up